-Waterfront Toronto works to connect new waterfront neighbourhoods to the fabric of the city with roads, transit service and active transportation routes as well as a range of parks and public spaces.
-These connections support the success of local businesses, and make the waterfront a better place to live, work and play.
-They help realize the vision of one connected waterfront that belongs to everyone.
-They ensure that low carbon transportation modes such as public transit, walking, wheeling and biking are provided.
+Waterfront Toronto works to connect new waterfront neighbourhoods to the fabric of the city with roads, transit service and active transportation routes, as well as a range of parks and public spaces.
+These connections help realize the vision of one connected waterfront, ensuring low-carbon transportation modes are provided, supporting the success of local businesses, and making the waterfront a better place to live, work and play.
 Waterfront Toronto leads the way in creating great public places and connected communities including the West Don Lands and East Bayfront.